Inverness

-With human settlement dating back to at least 5,800 BC, Inverness was an established self-governing settlement by the 6th century with the first Royal Charter being granted by Dabíd mac Maíl Choluim (King David I) around 1160.
-Inverness and Inverness-shire are closely linked to various influential clans, including Clan Mackintosh, Clan Fraser and Clan MacKenzie.
-Local clans unique to the city include Donnchaidh of Inshes (Robertson), MacSheorsa of Castlehill (Cuthbert), MacLean of Dochgarroch, Fraser of Leys and Kinmylies, Baillie of Dunain, Shaw of Essich, and Forbes of Culloden.
+Following the early settlement of Inverness, the city became an established self-governing settlement by the 6th century with the first Royal Charter being granted by Daibhidh I mac Mhaoil Chaluim (King David I) around the year of 1160.
+Inverness and the surrounding country are closely linked to various influential clans, including the locally powerful Clan Mackintosh, Clan Fraser and Clan MacKenzie.
+Local clans unique to the city include Donnchaidh (Robertson) of Inshes, MacSheòrais (Cuthbert) of Castlehill, MacLean of Dochgarroch, Fraser of Culduthel and Leys, Baillie of Dunain, Shaw of Essich, and Forbes of Culloden.